Pelagicore/qmllive/README.md

 QmlLive
 =======

 A live coding environment for QML.
-Allows to reload you qml view, when a file in your project changes.
-This can be done on e the same device using the QmlLiveBench or on a remote device using the QmlLiveRuntime.
+Allows to reload your qml view when a file in your project changes.
+This can be done on the same device using the QmlLiveBench or on a remote device using the QmlLiveRuntime.

 Sub Projects
 ============